-Sustainable micronutrient management encompasses a comprehensive strategy that incorporates soil health preservation, the application of organic amendments, biofortification, and precision agriculture technologies.
+Sustainable micronutrient management encompasses a comprehensive strategy that incorporates soil health preservation, application of organic amendments, biofortification, and precision agriculture technologies.
 Recent research has underscored the significance of micronutrient enhancement in crops via biofortification strategies, aiding in the fight against global malnutrition while promoting agricultural sustainability (Bouis & Saltzman, 2017).
 The incorporation of organic farming methods, microbial inoculants, and precision fertilization has demonstrated potential in enhancing nutrient availability while reducing environmental harm (Dimkpa & Bindraban, 2018).

-This chapter examines the significance of micronutrients in sustainably cultivated produce, their physiological roles in plants, and the repercussions of their deficiencies.
+This review examines the significance of micronutrients in sustainably cultivated produce, their physiological roles in plants, and the repercussions of their deficiencies.
 It also investigates innovative and sustainable approaches for managing micronutrients to augment soil fertility, bolster crop resilience, and support food security.
 Comprehending the importance of micronutrients and applying optimal management practices can greatly enhance sustainable agricultural systems, ensuring environmental preservation and economic success for farmers globally.

 Importance of Micronutrients in Plant Growth

 Micronutrients refer to a group of elements that are essential for plant growth and development but are required in much smaller quantities than macronutrients (nitrogen, phosphorus, and potassium).
 Micronutrients play a vital role in crop growth, crop productivity, soil fertility and human nutrition.
 Micronutrients, including iron (Fe), manganese (Mn), zinc (Zn), copper (Cu), boron (B), molybdenum (Mo), and chlorine (Cl), are essential for various physiological and biochemical processes in plants.
-Micronutrients serve as co-factors in enzymatic reactions, play roles in photosynthesis, and are essential for the synthesis of hormones and chlorophyll.
-Their deficiencies can lead to reduced yield and compromised produce quality (Marschner, 2012).
+Micronutrients serve as co-factors in enzymatic reactions, play role in photosynthesis, and are essential for the synthesis of hormones and chlorophyll.
+Their deficiencies can lead to reduced yield and compromised quality (Marschner, 2012).
 The following are key functions of micronutrients:

-Iron (Fe): Essential for chlorophyll synthesis and electron transport in photosynthesis, deficiency leads to interveinal chlorosis in young leaves, reduced photosynthetic efficiency, and ultimately lower yields.
+Iron (Fe): Essential for chlorophyll synthesis and electron transport in photosynthesis; deficiency leads to interveinal chlorosis in young leaves, reduced photosynthetic efficiency, and ultimately lower yields.
 Iron is also involved in respiration and nitrogen fixation in leguminous plants (Briat et al., 2015).

 Manganese (Mn): Plays a crucial role in enzyme activation, carbohydrate metabolism, and nitrogen assimilation.
 It is required for photosystem II function in photosynthesis, and its deficiency results in weak plant structures, delayed maturity, and reduced tolerance to abiotic stress (Broadley et al., 2012).